Woodland Reservoir (Arizona)

 Located in the heart of Pinetop-Lakeside, Woodland Lake and the park surrounding it have been called the town's "Crown Jewel."
 In addition to trout fishing, the lake provides a host of other outdoor recreation opportunities.
-Woodland Lake lies on Apache-Sitgreaves National Forests property, just west of White Mountain Blvd. in Pinetop.
+Woodland Lake lies on city and Apache-Sitgraves National Forest property, just west of White Mountain Blvd. in Pinetop.

 Description

 Woodland Lake is situated at 6893 ft.
 At full capacity, it has a surface area of 18 acre with a maximum depth of 20 ft.
 Because the lake is part of the local irrigation district, at drawdown, it averages 10 acre.
 It is shallow and nutrient rich, making it subject to water quality problems in the summer.
 For this reason, the lake is stocked primarily with catchable-sized rainbow trout in the spring and early summer.
 The lake also contains a few largemouth bass and channel catfish.

 Amenities

 The town of Pinetop-Lakeside maintains Woodland Park, which includes hiking trails, picnic tables and ramadas, barrier-free restrooms, a sand volleyball court, tennis court, two children's playgrounds, some ball fields, a boat ramp and a barrier-free, floating fishing dock.